SodiumZH/NFF-Girls/wiki/gameplay-en.md

 **Befriending**

 Drop required items on the ground and it will try picking it up like Piglins.
 It will hold the item for a few seconds, consume it and increase the progress.
-The progress value is similar to item-giving process.
+The progress value mechanism is similar to item-giving process.

 Accepted items: